-In case of damage, irritation or changing functioning of a nerve, electrical impulses are also spontaneously sent to the brain.
+In case of damage, irritation, or changing the functioning of a nerve, electrical impulses are also spontaneously sent to the brain.
 Pain then develops in the sensory area of the nerve.
-No less than one in three Dutch people sometimes or regularly suffer from nerve pain or neuropathic pain .
+No less than one in three Most people sometimes or regularly suffer from nerve pain or neuropathic pain.
 The medical term for this phenomenon is neuralgia.

 Symptoms of Nerve Pain In Back & Shoulder